 Q: What kind of Shabbat celebration is available at Hillel at OU?

-A: Every Friday night during the academic year, Hillel at OU hosts services, either at the Hillel building.
+A: Every Friday night during the academic year, Hillel at OU hosts services and dinner at the Hillel building.
 Students are welcome to attend either services or dinner, or both!
-Many students become involved in service leading, and Dr. Bree Becker welcomes and encourages student participation in many areas – leading prayers, offering a D’var Torah (sermon) or contributing musically.
-Hillel hosts Shabbat services in Baker Center, encouraging students from all areas of campus life to experience Shabbat on campus.
-Several times a semester, we offer a delicious Shabbat dinner to follow services.
+Many students become involved in service leading, and Sarah and Jon welcome and encourage student participation in many areas – leading prayers, offering a D’var Torah (sermon) or contributing musically.
 As always, Shabbat dinner is free for students, thanks to the generous support of alumni, parents, and friends.

 Q: Is there a Kosher Meal Plan on Campus?